hegdepavankumar/hegdepavankumar/README.md

-I'm a Software Engineer/ Data Engineer, !! <br>
+I'm a Software Engineer !! <br>
-🌱 I’m currently learning everything 🤣 (Data Engineering) <br>
+🌱 I’m currently learning everything 🤣  <br>
 👯 I’m looking to collaborate with other content creators <br>
+💬 Ask me about anything.
 🥅 2023 Goals: Learn more about Cloud, Data Science <br>
 ⚡ Fun fact: I am A Hacker..👨‍💻 <br>
 <br>